treeman/jonashietala/posts/2023-11-25-writing_lessons_learned_after_writing_a_book.markdown

 I think the result was really good; the book looks beautiful and is pleasing to read, but I burned out hard when I had to do it again with the eBook version.
 2 years after the book was done, the eBook/PDF are still not available from regular stores, and truthfully I don't know if I'll ever gather the energy to do that.

-The problem is that my standard was too high.
+The problem is that my standard was (is?) too high.
 I wanted it to look as good as possible, but chasing perfection only led to burnout.

 I'm still trying to be satisfied with things that are good enough instead of wanting perfection.